nelly-abualkheir/cfDNA-fragmentomics-depth/README.md

 The FinaleDB query interface was filtered to the relevant breast cancer and healthy plasma samples.
 Only hg38 fragment files were used in this project.

-The exact analytical cohort is listed in:
+The exact 92-sample analytical cohort and expected filenames are documented in:

 `data/metadata/cohort_manifest.csv`